The Antarctic ozone hole is one of the largest and deepest in recent years - KESQ

 The ozone hole that typically grows over the Antarctic each September and October has become one of the largest and deepest in recent years — just one year after scientists recorded its smallest size since it was discovered.

-The 2020 ozone hole grew rapidly from mid-August and had grown to about 9.2 million square miles when it peaked in early October, according to a statement from the World Meteorological Association (WMO).
+The 2020 ozone hole grew rapidly from mid-August and had grown to about 9.2 million square miles when it peaked in early October, according to a statement from the World Meteorological Organization (WMO).

 It then shrank to about 8.9 million square miles — more than twice the size of the United States — covering almost the entire Antarctic continent, the agency said.

-Note: CORRECTION: An earlier version of this story incorrectly identified the meteorological group.
-It is the World Meteorological Organization.